Don't forget your books, you know you've got to learn the golden rule

 - A Series of Unfortunate Events has the school in the fifth book, The Austere Academy

 - Played for Laughs in the Captain Underpants books.
 The school literally has a poster that says "individuality is painful".

 - The first part of Ferdydurke is set in such a school.
-During the Polish lesson, the teacher recites nothing but a string of bland praise about the poet Słowacki, finally concluding that everyone love Słowacki and his works since he was a great poet.
+During the Polish lesson, the teacher recites nothing but a string of bland praises of the poet Słowacki, finally concluding that everyone loves Słowacki and his works since he was a great poet.
 When one of the students complains that he doesn't actually like Słowacki at all, the teacher panics.

 - The first book in The Demon Headmaster series.
 It helps that the title character has actual mind-control powers that work on almost the entire student body — only a handful are immune.

 - The second Alex Rider book, Point Blanc, sees Alex going undercover at a last-resort reform school for the wild sons of influential people.
 He's disturbed by how well it works: the other boys share mannerisms like some kind of Hive Mind, and his only friend there goes from planning his escape to a model pupil in the span of a night.
 Turns out they really are clones of each other — adolescent clones of the villain given Magic Plastic Surgery.

 - The fake "orphanage", St. Aggie, in Guardians of Ga'Hoole is one for the kidnapped owlets.

 - M'Choakumchild's school in Hard Times is essentially this, as it squeezes the caring out of children by attempting to make them all machines of fact-spewing.